Welcome in!

 One of my favorite pieces of advice from my sister was, “you can always get it later if you need it”.
 It’s better to hop on Amazon or Facebook marketplace than to have boxes of unopened gifts and gear that you have to store somewhere that you never end up using, or only use 1-2x.

 • Ollie swaddle.
-Yes it lives up to it’s hype!
+Yes it lives up to it’s hype for us!
 I bought one from an Ollie B/S/T group on Facebook when their production was halted, but it looks like it is now carried at many Targets.
 This is obviously baby dependent – some babies don’t love swaddles, but this one is the best of the best.
 It stays tight, stays on, and is easy to use!
 Both our girls wore it until they started trying to roll, then we moved to Kyte sleep sacks.

 • Baby carrier/wrap.
 They all have their pros/cons!
 I loved our Solly baby during the first 3-4 months, but I felt as though Ruth grew out of it quickly.
 It does feel the most like clothes and is the most comfortable, but also takes the longest to put on.
 We also used our Ergobaby 360 on walks in the early days (it seems to be more supportive and practical) and are still able to use it through the first year and a half.
-I also have a WildBird sling that I like for around the house or at church.
+I also have a WildBird sling and aerial carrier that I like for around the house or at church.
 If you’re picking one, the Ergo is the most long-lasting and versatile (and husbands don’t mind wearing it.)

 • Gowns and footie pajamas.
 Lou Lou and Co, Kyte, but honestly plain Carter’s held up the best to wear/washing and stains.
-We have loved our Hanna Andersson PJs as well but due to their outspoken support of abortion, I’ve opted to only buy them second hand moving forward.

 • Hand pumpThis is something that will especially vary from mom to mom.
 I have an electric pump (Spectra) as well, but I used the manual pump the first few weeks instead of breaking out the electric for a couple reasons – 1.
 The parts were more simplified 2.
 The thought of using the electrical pump in between feedings when she was eating so frequently was overwhelming 3.
 It is easy to grab and go if you are traveling, away from baby for a few hours, or to stash in your car/on your nightstand for emergencies.